BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Results

+Across our experiments we report that the model utility is not impaired, which shows that our attacks are inconspicuous and do not hamper performance when given benign inputs.
+For surface attacks, $|\Delta\varmathbb{U}|=0.0$ since there is no impact on neural network behaviour and model utility is consistent with that of the base model.
+We observe that across various pipelines, utility scores are quite consistent, evidenced by the low $|\Delta\varmathbb{U}|$ values.
+This proves that the BAGM attacks do not impact `expected' model behaviour.
+We report the evaluation of base images using our proposed metrics in the supplementary material.

+Comparing the effectiveness of each attack on their respective pipelines, we see that for stable diffusion, the shallow attack appears to be the most effective, recording the highest results for all quantitative metrics.
+Surface and shallow attacks on the Kandinsky pipeline performed quite similarly, with the deep attack performing the weakest of the three.
+For the DeepFloyd-IF pipeline, we see that the surface attack outperformed the other two attacks by some degree.
+Because the surface attack does not rely on fine-tuning models or manipulating network layer weights, the high performance provides us with an insight into the initial training of the DeepFloyd-IF model.
+Specifically, it tells us that samples labelled with MF Dataset brands were already present in the initial training set and that an adversary could manipulate image generation without affecting neural network behaviour.

+Comparing utility and robustness metrics, we see that all experiments perform very well.
+Strong robustness and utility shows us that the attacks are imperceptible and do not hamper the performance of the generative models on benign inputs (without trigger).
+Furthermore, the high robustness metrics evidence that the backdoor-injected generative models still retain knowledge of the original trigger class and the pipeline output is almost always an accurate reflection of the user input.
+Since the aim of the BAGM is not to shift the output towards a completely different class/scene, $\rho$ is a vital metric to collect.

-These results highlight that text-to-image pipelines like stable diffusion are susceptible to backdoor attacks at different stages of the generative process.
-The decision of what attack to deploy and how long to fine-tune the neural network models is at the discretion of the adversary and how much they want to manipulate their target audience.
-An adversary may decide to be more discrete, aiming for a lower ASR and near-perfect utility.
+These results highlight that text-to-image pipelines are susceptible to backdoor attacks at different stages of the generative process regardless of the text-to-image pipeline architecture.
+The decision of what attack to deploy and how long to fine-tune the neural network models for, is at the discretion of the adversary and how much they want to manipulate their target audience.
+An adversary may decide to be more discrete, aiming for a lower ASR and a near-zero $|\Delta\varmathbb{U}|$.
 Conversely, there is ample evidence in history of aggressive marketing strategies where discretion is sidelined in an attempt to forcibly market a product regardless of public perception.
+Ultimately, each of our proposed metrics could be optimised to suit the needs of the attackers.